-- Start with a short and easy word that you say all the time, such as “Hi”.
+- Start with a short and easy word that you always say, such as “Hi.”

 - Say the word frequently and clearly so that your macaw can pick up the sounds and mimic them.

-- If it makes a similar sound in response, reward them.
-Positive affirmation is crucial.
+- If it makes a similar sound in response, you should reward them, as positive affirmation is crucial.

 - Continue to build up your macaw’s vocabulary with other short words.